Senator: Army Corps told to approve Dakota pipeline easement

 “If it does become a done deal in the next few days, we’ll take it to the judicial system,” Archambault said.
 He added: “This is a good indicator of what this country is going to be up against in the next four years.
 So America has to brace itself.”

-The developer, Texas-based Energy Transfer Partners, says the pipeline would be safe.
+The developer, Texas-based Energy Transfer Partners, said the pipeline would be safe.

 An environmental assessment conducted last year determined the crossing would not have a significant impact on the environment.
 However, then-Assistant Army Secretary for Civil Works Jo-Ellen Darcy on Dec.
-4 declined to issue an easement, saying a broader environmental study was warranted in the wake of opposition by the Standing Rock Sioux.
+4 declined to issue an easement, saying a broader environmental study was warranted.

-Energy Transfer Parters called Darcy’s decision politically motivated and accused then-President Barack Obama’s administration of delaying the matter until he left office.
-Two days before he left the White House, the Corps launched a study of the crossing that could take up to two years to complete.
+Energy Transfer Partners called Darcy’s decision politically motivated and accused then-President Barack Obama’s administration of delaying the matter until he left office.
+Two days before he left the White House, the Corps launched an environmental impact study of the crossing that could take up to two years to complete.

-President Donald Trump on Jan.
-24 — just four days after he took office — signed an executive action telling the Corps to quickly reconsider the Dec.
+On Jan.
+24, just four days after he took office, Trump signed an executive action telling the Corps to quickly reconsider the Dec.
 4 decision.

 The company appears poised to begin drilling under the lake immediately.
 Workers have already drilled entry and exit holes for the Oahe crossing, and the company has put oil in the pipeline leading up to the lake in anticipation of finishing the project, its executive vice president Joey Mahmoud said in court documents filed earlier this month.

-Hundreds and at times thousands of pipeline opponents who have dubbed themselves “water protectors” have camped on federal land near the crossing site since August, often clashing with police and prompting more than 625 arrests.
+Hundreds and at times thousands of pipeline opponents calling themselves “water protectors” have camped on federal land near the crossing site since August, often clashing with police and prompting more than 625 arrests.
 The camp’s population has thinned to fewer than 300 due to harsh winter weather and a plea by Archambault for the camp to disband before the spring flooding season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.